vpenso/mesos-example/docs/mesos/slave.md

 default executor      | (v1 API) capable of running **pods** (task groups) custom executor       | build to handle custom workloads

+Custom framework executor can be deployed on demand using [Mesos fetcher][3].

+### Default Executor

-For example, start a simple task and identify the slave node it executes on:
+Start a simple task and identify the slave node it executes on:

 ```bash
 >>> vm lo lxcc01 -r '